 Weeds can tear up your yard and ruin your curb appeal.
 If you try to remove them yourself, they'll likely come back.
 Don't put up with the frustration of weed growth any longer.
-Reach out to Grow Rite Lawn Care in Willmar, Annandale, Hutchinson & Litchfield, MN for dependable weed control service.
+Reach out to Grow Rite Lawn Care in Willmar, Annandale, Hutchinson, Litchfield and Spicer, MN for dependable weed control service.
 We can get rid of any existing weeds and stop them from coming back with our weed prevention service.

 You may wonder if weeds are more than just an eyesore.
 Without weed control service, these plants can: